 Digital age hermits

-Technology, with internet and computer games at the forefront, appear to be linked with hikikomori.
+Technology, with the internet and computer games at the forefront, appears to be linked with hikikomori.

-The connection between internet and video games and hikikomori is still being researched, but it is considered, at the very least, a factor that can exacerbate this problem.
+The connection between the internet and video games and hikikomori is still being researched (as is much about the hikikomori phenomenon as a whole), but it is considered, at the very least, a factor that can exacerbate this problem.